BathSpaWebDev/mar22_cohort/week-3/day-2/notes.md

 We use functions to create reusable code.
 So we can call the same function multiple times, without writing all those lines of js again.

-We can slow pass in different values each time the function is called.
+We can pass in different values each time the function is called.

 ## Conditionals